Mental Illness during the Pandemic: Survey on COVID-19 and Mental Health (SCMH) cycles 1, 2 & 3:

 *A frontline worker was defined as "an individual who has the potential to come in direct contact with COVID-19 by assisting those who have been diagnosed with the virus".
 Examples provided were "police officers, firefighters, paramedics, nurses or doctors."

 Table 9.
-Proportion (%) reporting daily heavy alcohol drinking and cannabis use, by GAD and/or MDD, Canada (February–May 2021)
+Proportion (%) of people reporting frequent and increased alcohol and cannabis use, by status of GAD and/or MDD screening, Canada (February-May 2021)

-Alcohol use since the beginning of the pandemic Increase 23.2 14.5
+Increase in alcohol use since the beginning of the pandemic 23.2 14.5

-Heavy alcohol drinking* Daily or almost daily 3.1 1.8
+Daily or almost daily heavy drinking* 3.1 1.8

-Cannabis use since the beginning of the pandemic Increase 12.8 4.9
+Increase in cannabis use since the beginning of the pandemic 12.8 4.9

 * Heavy drinking is defined as 4+ alcoholic drinks for women and 5+ alcoholic drinks for men in one sitting.